HarvardPL/formulog/docs/tutorial/tutorial.md

 This fails!
 What gives?
-If we do some more debugging, we see that entailment is once again an issue: there is no rule for what to do if there is a variable with a function type in the context (in this case, the variable "z").
+If we do some more debugging, we see that entailment is once again an issue: there is no rule for what to do if there is a variable in the context with a function type (in this case, the program variable "z").
 We can fix that by adding another entailment rule that skips over the binding, as long as the bound variable does not appear free in the constraint:

 ```